gjcooper/VAULT/01_articles/elrod2004new.md

 ---
+cssclasses:
-cssclass: research_note
+  - research_note
-type: "journalArticle"
+type: journalArticle
-author: "Elrod, Terry; Johnson, Richard D.; White, Joan"
+author: Elrod, Terry; Johnson, Richard D.; White, Joan
-title: "A new integrated model of noncompensatory and compensatory decision strategies"
+title: A new integrated model of noncompensatory and compensatory decision strategies
-publication: "Organizational Behavior and Human Decision Processes"
+publication: Organizational Behavior and Human Decision Processes
 date: 2004-01-01
 citekey: elrod2004new
 aliases:
-    - "A new integrated model of noncompensatory and compensatory decision strategies"
+  - A new integrated model of noncompensatory and compensatory decision strategies
 ---

 # A new integrated model of noncompensatory and compensatory decision strategies